-The board endorses the Code of Corporate Practices and Conduct set out in the King III Report on Corporate Governance for South Africa ("King III").
+The board endorses the Code on Corporate Governance as set out in the King Report on Corporate Governance for South Africa 2016 ("King IV").

 The board acknowledges its responsibility to ensure the integrity of the integrated annual report, believes that it addresses all material issues and that it fairly represents the integrated performance of Montauk.
 The Company's commitment to good corporate governance is formalised in its charter and policies.